smucclaw/documentation/docs/returning-keywords.rst

 .. math::

     May(act) \Rightarrow \lnot Must (\lnot act)

+This reads "If one may perform an act, then it is not true that one must not act".

 More complexly: A legal text could state that Party A `MAY` perform some action; and if they do, Party B `MUST` respond in some way.
 Often